eManPrague/frui.ts/packages/generator/README.md

 Dependency injection scenarios supported:

-- Constructor parameters (both instance as well as via factory method).
+- Constructor parameters (an instance as well as a factory method).

 ### Usage